LeeTeng2001/better-glsl-plugin/README.md

 - No function parameter validation
 - No auto-completion for member access

-Please give it a try and leave me with some feedback 😀!
-For more information and development roadmap about this plugin, please visit the github repo below.
+Please give it a try and throw me with some feedback 😀!
+For more information and development roadmap about this plugin, please visit the plugin github repo.

 <!-- Plugin description end -->